KelvynSouza/CryptoAutomation/README.md

 ## How to start:
 In the bat folder there is a .bat which will help to start the automation, but it is necessary to change some things within the file.
-- Change the variable "venv_path" with the path for the scripts folder inside the venv folder.
+- Change the variable "venv_path" to the path for the scripts folder inside the venv folder.
-- Change the variable "automation_path" with the automation path, folder where there is the file named __main__.py
+- Change the variable "automation_path" to the automation path, folder where there is the file named ____main____.py

 ## Important:
 When running the automation for the first time, you'll need to configure your MetaMask wallet, follow these steps:
 - On settings.ini, section "SECURITY", config "ispasswordsecured", set it to false.
-- Then in section "LOGIN", config "newpassword", type your MetaMask MetaMask password.
+- Then in section "LOGIN", config "newpassword", type your MetaMask password.
 - Change section "SECURITY", config "serviceid", to some random number of your liking After these steps the automation will encrypt your password and use it to log in your game.